seblavoie/adobe-illustrator-layer-renamer/README.md

 ## Troubleshooting

-If you experience issues with the script as some people have, check out [this issue](https://github.com/seblavoie/adobe-illustrator-layer-renamer/issues/1#issuecomment-102243191) for an alternative solution by @SheepDomination.
+If you experience issues with the script as some people have, check out [this issue](https://github.com/seblavoie/adobe-illustrator-layer-renamer/issues/1#issuecomment-102243191) for an alternative solution by [SheepDomination](https://github.com/SheepDomination).